AA5TB's Telegraph Keys

 Believe it or not, I can send good CW at 25 WPM with this key.
 One would think that such a massive key couldn't more very fast but there is something about it that allows me to keep a good "beat".
 I put some leather on the bottom of it and it stays put.

 Notice that this key has electrical contacts at both the rear and front of the arm to allow either normally closed contacts or normally open contacts.
-I don't know what the original use of the dual set of contacts was for but it would be ideal for a full break-in QSK rig or for time sequenced keying of a microwave transverter to prevent damage to LNA's.
+I don't know what the original use of the dual set of contacts was for but it would be ideal for a full break-in QSK rig or for the time sequenced keying of a microwave transverter to prevent damage to LNA's.

 Bencher Paddles